redkad/100-Days-Of-Code/README.md

     BMI2.py - Second version of BMI_calculator.py but this version tells you whether you are underweight, overweight, or average.

     leap.py - A program that accepts an input (year) from the user and checks whether the year is a leap year.

+    LoveCalculator.py - This program takes the first and last name of you and your partner and tells you how much you are compatible with each other.